e-clawson/SBA320-React-Web-App/README.md

     - Usage instructions, if relevant.
     - Unsolved problems.
     - etc.
-5. Use AJAX to make a request to an external data source like OMDBapi, and insert some of the data retrieved into the DOM.
+5. Use AJAX to make a request to an external data source like OMDBapi, and insert some of the data retrieved into the DOM. (grabbed todo info from external API to show on the page)

 # Bonus Features
 - use Redux Toolkit.